KaylaPl4yz/KaylaPl4yz/README.md

 > — This user is an absolute cornball

-> — This user loves ocs, lore, and yes.
+> — This Github intro hasnt been programmed to write EVERYTHING about this user.
+It is adviced to talk to the user to know more about them.